By WILLIAM FRANCIS

 What Booking Is

-Booking is a process in which a person in custody is taken to a jail, photographed, fingerprinted, and assigned a "state identification number."
+Booking is a process in which a person goes to a jail, gets photographed and fingerprinted, and is assigned a "state identification number."

 Usually, the police move on after an arrest.
 Booking often doesn't happen until after a person's first court appearance.

 When a person comes to court for a first appearance (the arraignment), the judge will direct the person to go the the clerk's window and sign a "release agreement," and to go then to the Jackson County Jail to be "processed."

 Police almost never arrest or hold the people who come to the jail for booking.
 As soon as they have their pictures and fingerprints done, they go on their way.

 To be "booked," or "processed," a person who has been cited for a crime and released without being taken to the jail will have to report to the court and sign a release agreement after being arraigned on a criminal charge.

 The release agreement is a promise to appear in court at the next hearing date, and an instruction to report to the jail.

 At the jail, a deputy takes pictures and fingerprints.
 A "state identification number" is assigned.
 The "process" generally takes a couple of hours.